ITTF Africa Cup

 The ITTF AFRICA Cup is an annual table tennis competition held by the International Table Tennis Federation (ITTF) and the African Table Tennis Federation.
-The first edition was held in 2016.
 The competition features men's and women's singles events, with 16 players qualifying to take part in each event, subject to a maximum of two players per association.

 Starting from 2016, the Africa Cup serves as a qualification event for the World Cup.